-A desiccator, an airtight container, is used to dry samples and store hygroscopic materials under atmospheric or vacuum pressure.
+A desiccator, an airtight container, used to dry samples and store hygroscopic materials under atmospheric or vacuum pressure.
 Sometimes it is referred to as dehumidifiers or dehydrators.
-A desiccator is also used to cool heated samples and objects like crucibles.
+It is also used to cool heated samples and objects like crucibles.
 It uses a suitable drying agent (desiccant).

 Desiccator plays a crucial role in cooling and storing hygroscopic materials as they tend to absorb moisture if left outside in the working environment.